UCSBCarpentry/2020-08-19-Summer-Python/index.md

   {% endif %}
   workshop,
   you will need access to the software described below.
-  In addition, you will need to <a href="https://drive.google.com/file/d/10QTs9hDFavBSbTG_6Ivx7HQ3uRILtE19/view?usp=sharing" /a>.
-We suggest you unzip the link to your
+  In addition, you will need to  <a href="https://drive.google.com/file/d/10QTs9hDFavBSbTG_6Ivx7HQ3uRILtE19/view?usp=sharing"><b>download and unzip this folder</b></a>.
+We suggest you save this to your desktop for easy access.
-Desktop
-for
-easy access.

 </p>